 10. We get a simplified version of the geometric solid - a torus.

-The dimensions of the geometric body are very solid - the diameter of the outer contour is 195 mm by 60 mm in height.
+The geometric solid dimensions are excellent - the diameter of the outer contour is 195 mm by 60 mm in height.
 For comparison, a sheet of A4 format and a torus made of a sheet of the same size:

-By changing the width of the stripes when cutting the sheet, we can get a more or less smooth design.
-On the left is a torus with a strip width of 20 mm, and on the right with a strip width of 10 mm.
+By changing the stripes' width when cutting the sheet, we can get a more or less smooth design.
+On the left is a torus with a stripe width of 20 mm, and on the right with a strip width of 10 mm.

 Shape nets of other solids of revolution can be found here.